ButzYung/SystemAnimatorOnline/readme.md

 XR Animator has relatively low system requirements, making it usable on a wide range of devices, including laptops and even smartphones.
 On an entry-level PC with GTX1650-class GPU running XR Animator with full body mocap, you can expect 20+ fps on pose/fingers tracking, 40+ fps (capped at 30) on face tracking, and 60fps on 3D rendering.

 However, if you are using a laptop but you are experiencing lower-than-expected frame rate, the app may be using the slower integrated GPU.
-This is a pretty common problem for laptop users.
-Configure your graphics card settings and make sure that the faster dedicated GPU is used.
+This may happen on laptops with a dual-GPU setup.
+In such a case, configure your graphics card settings and make sure that the faster dedicated GPU is used.
 Check out the article below if you don't know how.

 [How to Force Windows to Use Dedicated Graphics](https://techcult.com/how-to-force-windows-to-use-dedicated-graphics/)